-DOT and HHS reported the following other contingencies:
+DOT, HHS, and Treasury reported the following other contingencies:

 - The Federal Highway Administration (FHWA) preauthorizes states to establish construction budgets without having received appropriations from Congress for such projects.
 FHWA has authority to approve projects using advance construction under 23 U.S.C.
 115(a).
-FHWA does not guarantee the ultimate funding to the states for these "Advance Construction" projects and does not obligate any funds for these projects.
+FHWA does not guarantee the ultimate funding to the states for these "advance construction" projects and does not obligate any funds for these projects.
 When funding becomes available to FHWA, the states can then apply for reimbursement of costs that they have incurred on such projects, at which time FHWA can accept or reject such requests.
-FHWA has pre-authorized \$50.4 billion and \$46.0 billion to the states to establish budgets for its construction projects for fiscal years ending September 30, 2015, and 2014, respectively.
+FHWA has pre-authorized \$50.6 billion and \$50.4 billion to the states to establish budgets for its construction projects for fiscal years ending September 30, 2016, and 2015, respectively.
 Congress has not provided appropriations for these projects and no liability is accrued in the DOT consolidated financial statements. - Contingent liabilities have been accrued as a result of Medicaid audit and program disallowances that are currently being appealed by the states and for reimbursement of state plan amendments.
-The Medicaid amounts are \$7.5 billion and \$8.4 billion for fiscal years ending September 30, 2015, and 2014, respectively.
+The Medicaid amounts are \$10.2 billion and \$7.5 billion for fiscal years ending September 30, 2016, and 2015, respectively.
 In all cases, the funds have been returned to HHS.
 If the appeals are decided in favor of the states, HHS will be required to pay these amounts.
-In addition, certain amounts for payment have been deferred under the Medicaid program when there is reasonable doubt as to the legitimacy of expenditures claimed by a state.
-There are also outstanding reviews of the state expenditures in which a final determination has not been made.
+In addition, certain amounts for payment have been deferred under the Medicaid program when there is

-&lt;sup>2 Does not reflect the total range of loss; many cases assessed as reasonably possible of an unfavorable outcome did not include estimated losses that could be determined.
+2 Does not reflect the total range of loss; many cases assessed as reasonably possible of an unfavorable outcome did not include estimated losses that could be determined.